-“And neither will your passive-aggressive tendencies!”
+“And neither will your passive-aggressive behavior!”

 Instead, however, I could only stare at Potter, my chest heaving up and down with fury.
 I felt like there was an honest-to-Merlin volcano inside my chest, spewing out lava and anger and any other venomous feeling.
 It was churning in my stomach, rising up my throat...

-Potter, on the other hand, seemed to check himself.
-The livid, frustrated expression on his face was suddenly wiped clean as he averted his gaze, face blank.
+He drew backward, the livid, frustrated expression on his face suddenly wiped clean as he averted his gaze, face blank.

 I stormed down the boys’ staircase, the clattering sound of my footsteps echoing through the air.
 How dare he!
 Confronting me like that, with his accusations and his finger-pointing...
 What did he know?
 Nothing!
 He knew nothing!

-And yet...
-I could still hear his voice in the back of my head, mocking, haunting:
+And yet, I could still hear his voice in the back of my head, mocking, haunting:

 You weren’t the only one who lost him, you know.